Xfce: Early versions

+Modern Xfce

 Xfce 4.12 was released on 28 February 2015, two years and ten months later, contrary to mass Internet speculation about the project being "dead".
 The target of 4.12 was to improve user experience and take advantage of technologies introduced in the interim.
 New window manager features include an Alt+Tab dialog, and smart multi-monitor handling.
 Also, a new power management plugin for the panel's notification area was introduced, as well as a re-written text editor and an enhanced file manager.
 Xfce 4.12 also started the transition to GTK 3 by porting application and supporting plugins and bookmarks.
 With 4.12, the project reiterated its commitment to Unix-like platforms other than Linux by featuring OpenBSD screenshots.

 Xfce 4.13 is the development release during the transition of porting components to be fully GTK3-compatible, including xfce-panel and xfce-settings.

 The planned release of Xfce 4.14 was announced in April 2016 and was officially released on 12 August 2019.
 The main goals of the release included porting the remaining core components from GTK 2 to GTK 3; replacing the dependency on dbus-glib with GDBus, GNOME's implementation of the D-Bus specification; and removing deprecated widgets.
 Major features were postponed for a later 4.16 release.
 The minimum GTK 3 version was bumped from 3.14 to 3.22.

 Xfce 4.16 was released on 22 December 2020.
 Some notable changes in this release include new icons with a more consistent color palette; improved interfaces for changing system settings; various panel improvements like animations for hiding, a new notification plugin with support for both legacy SysTray and modern StatusNotifier items, and better support for dark themes; and more information included in the About dialog.

+Xfce 4.18 was released on 15 December 2022.
+This release mainly focused on new features and improvements to the Thunar file manager including an image preview sidebar, split view, recursive file searching, better mime type handling, per-file color highlighting, undoing up to 10 actions, a recently opened files location, restoring open tabs on startup, and a customizable toolbar.
+Other changes include a keyboard shortcut editor and merging the date and time plugins.

+Xfce 4.20 was released on 15 December 2024.
+This release mainly focused on restructuring preparing Xfce components for Wayland support.
+As of this release, almost all Xfce components support Wayland and can be used on Wayland via a compatible compositor such as labwc or Wayfire, as Xfwm 4.20 and Xfdashboard 4.20 do not have complete Wayland support yet.
+As such, the Wayland session of Xfce 4.20 is considered experimental and only recommended for advanced users.